urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 ### Prepare dataset for prediction and evaluation

-To **evaluate the recognition accuracy** by parameter variation, the complete iris data set with all variables must be used.
-To make predictions with test data, the data set is again divided into a training and a test data set.
+To **evaluate the recognition accuracy** by parameter variation, the complete iris dataset with all variables must be used.
+To make predictions with test data, the dataset is again divided into a training and a test dataset.

 ```python
 X = irisdata_df.drop('species', axis=1)